 It puts the user into a position where they either lose their data or have to copy and paste it all into a new browser tab, hence the defect.
 If you look the form when there is a conflict, there is a hidden field for lock_version that is the stale lock.
 So at that point, the user cannot ever submit the form, even if they reconcile the differences.
 If the error is going to be handled by displaying a form, then the form should be functional.

-#4 Updated by Eric Davis over 10 years ago
+#4 Updated by Eric Davis almost 11 years ago